flowel1/apache-beam-python/README.md

 ```
 pip install gcsfs
 ```
+Installing the **Google Cloud SDK** will enable you to transfer files to Google Cloud Storage using the ```gsutil``` command in the command prompt.

+### Pipeline development and submission

-The code containing the pipeline definition and execution call can be written locally using any development environment (e.g. Spyder).
-In the execution call, you must specify whether you want the pipeline to be executed locally on your computer (option runner = DirectRunner) or in Google Dataflow (option runner = DataflowRunner).
+The Python script containing the pipeline definition and execution call can be written locally using any development environment (e.g. Spyder).
+In the execution call, you must specify whether you want the pipeline to be executed locally on your computer (option ```runner = DirectRunne```r) or in Google Dataflow (option ```runner = DataflowRunner```).
-Local execution only makes sense for testing and bug fixing and should be launched on just a small subset of the available data (perhaps one or two Avro files), since a private laptop would most likely take ages to run the whole job or not make it at all - which is the reason why we borrow Google's resources instead.
+Local execution only makes sense for testing and bug fixing and should be launched on just a small subset of the available data (perhaps one or two Avro files), since a personal laptop would most likely take ages to run the whole job or not make it at all - which is the reason why we borrow Google's resources instead.

 NB. for simpler types of analysis, BigQuery can be used instead: create a table with external reference (must be done programmatically)